Lewis Milestone: Hollywood apprenticeship 1919–1924

 When Milestone arrived in Hollywood, he was still in financial difficulties.
 He later said to sustain himself until his studio job commenced, he briefly worked as a card dealer at a Los Angeles City Oil Field gambling venue.

 Milestone accepted mundane assignments from Hampton at $20 per week, and progressed from assistant editor toward director.
-In 1920 he was chosen as general assistant to director Henry King at Pathé Exchange.
-Milestone's first credited work was as assistant on King's film Dice of Destiny (1920).
+In 1920, he was chosen as general assistant to director Henry King at Pathé Exchange.
+Milestone's first credited work was as an assistant on King's film Dice of Destiny.

-During the next six years, Milestone "took on jobs in any capacity available" in the Hollywood film industry, working as editor for director-producer Thomas Ince, as general assistant and co-author on film scripts by William A. Seiter and as a gag writer for comedian Harold Lloyd.
+During the next six years, Milestone "took on jobs in any capacity available" in the Hollywood film industry, working as editor for director-producer Thomas Ince, as general assistant and co-author on film scripts by William A. Seiter, and as a gag writer for comedian Harold Lloyd.
 In 1923, Milestone followed Seiter to Warner Brothers studios as assistant director on Little Church Around the Corner (1923), completing most of the film-making tasks on the production.
-Milestone's reputation as an effective "film doctor" who was skilled at salvaging movies led Warner to began offering Milestone's services to other studios at inflated rates.
+Milestone's reputation as an effective "film doctor" who was skilled at salvaging movies led Warner to begin offering Milestone's services to other studios at inflated rates.

 Director: Silent era, 1925–1929

-By 1925, Milestone was writing screen treatments for films at Universal and Warner studios, among them The Mad Whirl, Dangerous Innocence, The Teaser and Bobbed Hair.
+By 1925, Milestone was writing screen treatments for films at Universal and Warner studios, among them The Mad Whirl, Dangerous Innocence, The Teaser, and Bobbed Hair.
 The same year, Milestone approached Jack L. Warner with a proposal: Milestone would provide the producer with a story free of charge if he was allowed to direct it.
-Warner agreed to sponsor Milestone's directorial debut Seven Sinners (1925).
+Warner agreed to sponsor Milestone's directorial debut, Seven Sinners (1925).

-Seven Sinners is one of three films Milestone directed with Marie Prevost, Mack Sennett and a former female comedian.
-Jack Warner appointed Darryl F. Zanuck as screenwriter.
+Seven Sinners is one of three films Milestone directed with Marie Prevost, Mack Sennett, and a former female comedian.
+Jack Warner appointed Darryl F. Zanuck as a screenwriter.
 The film is a "semi-sophisticated" comedy incorporating elements of slapstick, and was sufficiently successful with critics and the public to allow Milestone, now 29 years old, additional directing assignments.

 Milestone's second Prevost comedy was The Caveman (1926), which quickly earned him praise for its "adroit direction".
 During production, Milestone broke his contract with the studio over his exploitation as a "film doctor": Warners sued for damages and won, forcing Milestone to file for bankruptcy.
 The Caveman was his last film for Warner Bros. until Edge of Darkness (1943).
 Undeterred, Paramount Pictures quickly acquired Milestone.

 The New Klondike (1926), a sports-themed drama based on a Ring Lardner story, was filmed on location in Florida.
 Despite a "lukewarm" response from critics, Paramount was enthusiastic regarding Milestone's prospects, showcasing him with other young studio talent in the promotional film Fascinating Youth (1926).
 An argument with screen star Gloria Swanson on the set of Fine Manners (1926) led Milestone to walk off the project, leaving director Richard Rosson to complete it.